 - Average whiplash settlement 2015: $14,500

 - Average whiplash settlement 2016: $13,000

 - Average whiplash settlement 2019: $14,500

-How Much Do You Get for Whiplash?
+How Much Money Can You Get for Whiplash?

 When a person is injured in an accident through no fault of their own, that person may be able to recover financial damages from the person or entity responsible for the accident by pursuing a personal injury claim.
 The damages that a person may recover compensation for in a personal injury claim may be classified as either economic damages or non-economic damages.